staskolukasz/ngx-infinite-scroller/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm run build:library` to build the library.
-The build artifacts will be stored in the `list-dist/` directory.
+Run `npm run packagr` to build the library.
+The build artifacts will be stored in the `dist` directory.